awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/run-instance.rst

    :code:`DeviceIndex`
        The index of the device on the instance for the network interface attachment.

    :code:`SubnetId`
        The ID of the subnet where the instance will be launched.

    :code:`GroupIds`
        One or more security groups.
 For more information, see :ref:`create-security-group`.

    :code:`AssociatePublicIpAddress`
        Indicates whether to auto-assign a public IP address to an instance in a VPC.

-2. Create and initialize a :sdk-net-api:`RunInstancesRequest <EC2/TEC2RunInstancesRequest>`
+#.
+Create and initialize a :sdk-net-api:`RunInstancesRequest <EC2/TEC2RunInstancesRequest>`
    object.
-Make sure the AMI, key pair, and security group you specify exist in the region you specified when you created the client object.
+Be sure the AMI, key pair, and security group you specify exist in the region you specified when you created the client object.

    .. code-block:: csharp

        string amiID = "ami-e189c8d1";
        string keyPairName = "my-sample-key";

        var launchRequest = new RunInstancesRequest()
        {
          ImageId = amiID,